Shopify/ruby-lsp/jekyll/troubleshooting.markdown

 Is there any extra information given from booting the server manually?
 Or does it only fail when booting through the extension?

+## Indexing

+When Ruby LSP starts, it attempts to index your code as well as your dependencies as described in [Configuring code indexing](index#configuring-code-indexing).

+In rare cases, Ruby LSP will encounter an error which prevents indexing from completing, which will result in incomplete information in the editor.

+Firstly, ensure that you are using the latest release of the `ruby-lsp` gem, as the problem may have been already fixed.

+To diagnose the particular file(s) causing a problem, run `ruby-lsp-check`.
+Please log an issue so that we can address it.
+If the code is not open source then please provide a minimal reproduction.

+In the meantime, you can [configure Ruby LSP to ignore a particular gem or file for indexing](index#configuring-code-indexing).

 ## After troubleshooting